tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

  # macOS 13
  - [x] This is the first update to support macOS Ventura, there are no known bugs at the time but keep in mind this is beta.
 Please publish feedback within the comments.
  - [x] Now supports latest non-beta.
-Note still no working bluetooth.
 # SPEAKERS
 - If you want to **avoid*** using a multi output device in audio settings, simply set the layout-id in the config.plist to 76.
 This removes the need for eqmac, soundflower, etc.
 # Update